Github-Aiko/lotusboard/README.md

  - TLS fingerprint, randomized by default
  - Websocket ed4096(0rtt enabled for xray)
  - Subscription info was translated into English
+ - Auto zero encryption when TLS enabled **This is bascially VLESS**

 Subscription: